franzbu/EnhancedSpaces.spoon/README.md

   },
 ```

-Note: In mSpace Control, the Hammerspoon Console is shown on all preview mSpaces; in case you'd like to prevent that, add the following to your `init.lua`:
+Note: In the unlikely case you're using the Hammerspoon Console on a regular basis, you can prevent it from being shown on all previews of the mSpaces.
+To do so, add the following to your `init.lua`:

 ``` lua
   -- mSpace Control: fix Hammerspoon Console